The Ku Klux Klan was the offspring of war, more to the point it was the offspring of defeat in war.

-Whereas the former sought to change the South and create equality for all before the law the latter was no less determined to preserve the privileged status of the white population.
+Whereas the former sought to change the South and create an even playing field for all the length and breadth of the country, the latter was just as determined to preserve the privileged status of the white population.

-After months of frenzied investigation carried out under the spotlight of intense media scrutiny the Federal Bureau of Investigation made a number of arrests.
+After months of frenzied investigation carried out under the spotlight of intense media scrutiny the F.B.I made a number of arrests.

 Earlier on 12 June 1963, Medger Evers, a native of Mississippi and a Second World War veteran was murdered outside his house by Klan member Byron de la Beckwith.

-Evers had been prominent in the Civil Rights Movement and the Field Representative for the NAACP in the State and
+Evers had been prominent in the Civil Rights Movement and the Field Representative for the N.A.A.C.P in the State.

-Blanton and Cherry were not tried and convicted until the year 2000, Cash had died earlier.
+Cash had already died earlier, and Blanton and Cherry were not tried until the year 2000.